Z6543/hwfwbypass/README.md

 ```

 ## Parameters
-disablechecksum: when this parameter is set, it will disable the calculation of the TCP or IP checksums.
+disablechecksum: when this parameter is set, it disables the calculation of the TCP or IP checksums.
 It is useful when the network adapter driver does the checksum calculations (offload).

 debug: print debug info on the screen about the original and modified traffic.